- Parents' Evening Dates

 - Drugs Education

-We aim to provide you with useful information about your daughter’s progress during her school career, both through written feedback and online using our parents’ portal.
+We aim to provide you with useful information about your daughter’s progress during her school career through regular reports.

-At the start of key stage 3 and key stage 4, students will be given a target level/grade, based on Fischer Family Trust indicators and detailed assessments.
-This is the minimum level/grade we expect your daughter to achieve by the end of the key stage.
+At the start of their time at EGA, students will be given target GCSE grades, based on Fischer Family Trust indicators and detailed assessments.
+This is the minimum grade we expect your daughter to achieve by the end of KS4.